Accessibility for Ontarians with Disabilities Act (AODA)

 Requirements for Employees

-Diabetes Canada and the National Diabetes Trust require that all employees (including full-time, part-time and contractual) be compliant with AODA.
+Diabetes Canada and the National Diabetes Trust requires that all employees (including full-time, part-time and contractual) be compliant with AODA.

-Read the above Diabetes Canada and NDT Integrated Accessibility Standards Regulations and Appendices and familiarize yourself with the policy.
-Complete the Acknowledgement form.
+- Read the above Diabetes Canada and NDT Integrated Accessibility Standards Regulations and Appendices and familiarize yourself with the policy.

-Complete the e-learning modules for the following Standards (approximately 15-20 minutes each) by going to www.accessforward.ca:
+- Complete the e-learning modules for the following Standards (approximately 15-20 minutes each):

 • General requirements